wagtail/wagtail/docs/advanced_tutorial/create-footer_for_all_pages.md

 ## Create navigation settings

-Now, go to your `base/models.py` and add the following lines of code:
+Now, go to your `base/models.py` file and add the following lines of code:

 ```python
 from django.db import models